 For illustration, you may find it tough to confront a large segment of the population and persuade them to purchase your product.
 So, divide them into smaller ones so that you can deal with those who are interested and willing to buy your products or services.

 Although each person has a unique perspective on your brand, stories or taglines, it may respond to it differently from each person.
-Therefore, target marketing allows us to grasp each customer's demands and develop a marketing campaign tailored to a niche audience to fulfil the needs.
+Therefore, target marketing allows us to grasp each customer's demands and develop a marketing campaign tailored to a niche audience to fulfil their needs.

 Getting closer to your consumers and developing close relationships allows them to see your offerings in a new light.
 Once you gain a deeper understanding of your prospective consumers, you concentrate on their desires and consider how to solve their problems.